-- Guaranteed credits are those secured by a guarantee in rem, including special statutory liens (e.g., state credits over real estate property tax, mortgage, income assignment and pledge).
+- Guaranteed credits are those secured by a guarantee in rem, including special statutory liens (e.g., mortgage, pledge, income assignment, state credits over real estate property tax and, in some cases, credits arising from an employment contract, which simultaneously benefit from a special statutory lien).
 They are paid with the proceeds of the sale of the secured asset, after sale expenses and any amount allocated to credits over the insolvency estate are deducted.
-If the secured assets are insufficient to pay all debts owed to guaranteed creditors, any remaining debt is included in the common credits. - Privileged credits benefit from general creditor's privilege (e.g., credits arising from an employment contract) over assets that comprise the insolvent estate.
+If the secured assets are insufficient to pay all debts owed to guaranteed creditors, any remaining debt is included in the common credits. - Privileged credits benefit from general statutory liens (e.g., credits arising from an employment contract and credits owned by the creditor who filed for the debtor's insolvency) over assets that comprise the insolvent estate.
 Due to their nature, these credits are paid on a pro rata basis with the proceeds of the unsecured assets and according to their inner ranking.
 There are several types of privileged creditors that are ranked differently. - Common creditors can only be paid after creditors who rank in priority to them are paid in full.
 They are paid on a pro rata basis if the proceeds of the insolvency estate are insufficient to fully satisfy the debt. - Subordinated creditors rank below common creditors.
 They follow the same pro rata rules applicable to common creditors.
-Holders of these credits are not entitled to vote at the general meeting of creditors, except for approving an insolvency plan - There is another special and prioritized category, known as "credits against the insolvency estate," which generally arise after the declaration of insolvency.
-These credits are not subject to ranking or acknowledgement and, in principle, must be paid by the insolvency administrator when they fall due.
+Holders of these credits are not entitled to vote at the general meeting of creditors, except for approving an insolvency plan. - There is another special and prioritized category, known as "credits against the insolvency estate," which generally arise after the declaration of insolvency.
+These credits are not subject to ranking or acknowledgement and, in principle, must be paid by the insolvency administrator when they fall due and prior to any of the abovementioned.